notisrac/AsepriteWindowsx64Build/README.md

 ## Introduction
-Docker image for building Aseprite for Windows x64
-It can be used to build Aseprite then exit, or as a build environment.
+Docker image for building [Aseprite](https://github.com/aseprite/aseprite) for Windows x64 It can be used to build Aseprite then exit, or as a standalone build environment.

 ## Build the image
 ```cmd